SocketDotTech/socket-docs/docs/deploy.md

 While this example handles a single contract, you can extend it to manage multiple contracts by storing their creation codes.

-### Onchain contract deployment with the Deployer Contract
+### Onchain contract deployment with the AppGateway Contract
 <div style={{ display: 'flex', justifyContent: 'center' }}>
     <img src="/img/deployment_flow.svg" alt="deployment flow" style={{ width: '100%' }} />
 </div>